Lightning-AI/litgpt/tutorials/convert_lit_models.md

 LitGPT weights need to be converted to a format that Hugging Face understands with a [conversion script](../litgpt/scripts/convert_lit_checkpoint.py) before our scripts can run.

-We provide a helpful script to convert models LitGPT models back to their equivalent Hugging Face Transformers format:
+We provide a helpful command to convert models LitGPT models back to their equivalent Hugging Face Transformers format:

 ```sh
 litgpt convert_from_litgpt checkpoint_dir \
     --output_dir converted_dir
 ```

-These paths are just placeholders, you will need to customize them based on which finetuning or pretraining script you ran and its configuration.
+These paths are just placeholders, you will need to customize them based on which finetuning or pretraining command you ran and its configuration.

 ### Loading converted LitGPT checkpoints into transformers